-Urban levels of infrastructure such as central water and sewer and greater mobility options are planned in the USA.
+Central water and sewer and greater mobility options should be planned in the USA.
 By guiding growth to be predominately in the USA and Urban Expansion Areas, we create more livable and desirable communities, while also preserving the rural lifestyles and our numerous environmental and agricultural assets.